sdnfv/openNetVM/docs/Install.md

 3. Set up Environment
 --

-1. List DPDK supported architectures:
+1. Set environment variable ONVM_HOME to the path of the openNetVM source directory.
     ```sh
+    echo export ONVM_HOME=$(pwd) >> ~/.bashrc
+    ```

+2. List DPDK supported architectures:
+    ```sh
     ls dpdk/config/
     ```

-2. Set environment variable RTE_SDK to the path of the DPDK library.
+3. Set environment variable RTE_SDK to the path of the DPDK library.
 Make sure that you are in the DPDK directory
     ```sh
     echo export RTE_SDK=$(pwd) >> ~/.bashrc
     ```

-3. Set environment variable RTE_TARGET to the target architecture of your system.
+4. Set environment variable RTE_TARGET to the target architecture of your system.
 This is found in step 3.1
     ```sh
     echo export RTE_TARGET=x86_64-native-linuxapp-gcc  >> ~/.bashrc
     ```

-4. Set environment variable ONVM_NUM_HUGEPAGES and ONVM_NIC_PCI.
+5. Set environment variable ONVM_NUM_HUGEPAGES and ONVM_NIC_PCI.

     ONVM_NUM_HUGEPAGES is a variable specifies how many hugepages are reserved by the user, default value of this is 1024, which could be set using:
     ```sh